Kacperx24/Recipe-app/README.md

 ## Key Takeaways

-1. Thanks to this project, I became proficient in using TypeScript
-2. I honed my skills in using ReactQuery
-3. I learned how to create complicated forms using React-hook-form library
-4. I improve my good practises by structurizing files in a better way

 1. This project greatly enhanced my proficiency in using TypeScript.
 2. I sharpened my skills in using ReactQuery.
 3. I gained valuable experience in building complex forms using the React-hook-form library.